Fasciolosis

 Humans are infected by eating watergrown plants, primarily wild-grown watercress in Europe or morning glory in Asia.
 Infection may also occur by drinking contaminated water with floating young fasciola or when using utensils washed with contaminated water.
 Cultivated plants do not spread the disease in the same capacity.
 Human infection is rare, even if the infection rate is high among animals.
-Especially high rates of human infection have been found in Bolivia, Peru and Egypt, and this may be due to consumption of certain foods.
+Especially high rates of human infection have been found in Bolivia, Peru, and Egypt, and this may be due to consumption of certain foods.
 No vaccine is available to protect people against Fasciola infection.
 Preventative measures are primarily treating and immunization of the livestock, which are required to host the live cycle of the worms.
-Veterinary vaccines are in development, and their use is being considered by a number of countries on account of the risk to human health and economic losses resulting from livestock infection.
+Veterinary vaccines are in development, and their use is being considered by several countries on account of the risk to human health and economic losses resulting from livestock infection.
 Other methods include using molluscicides to decrease the number of snails that act as vectors, but it is not practical.
-Educational methods to decrease consumption of wild watercress and other waterplants has been shown to work in areas with a high disease burden.
+Educational methods to decrease consumption of wild watercress and other water plants have been shown to work in areas with a high disease burden.

 Fascioliasis occurs in Europe, Africa, the Americas as well as Oceania.
 Recently, worldwide losses in animal productivity due to fasciolosis were conservatively estimated at over US$3.2 billion per annum.
 Fasciolosis is now recognized as an emerging human disease: the World Health Organization (WHO) has estimated that 2.4 million people are infected with Fasciola, and a further 180 million are at risk of infection.